Art & Music Class Descriptions

 Young dancers will practice skills in musicality, balance, flexibility, and coordination as they learn to dance as a group.
 Each quarter, a different musical fairytale ballet will provide the inspiration and the music for the class.
 Dancers will become familiar with the story of the ballet and the orchestral music as they go through their own routine.
 The music, story, and characters will serve as an inspiration for creative movement.

-Third quarter young dancers will learn the story of Swan Lake, a timeless ballet about the princess Odette based on German and Russian folk tales and composed by Pyotr Ilyich Tchaikovsky in 1876.
+Fourth quarter, young dancers will learn the story of eccentric nobleman Don Don Quixote, a ballet based on the novel by Miguel de Cervantes and choreographed by Marius Petipa to the music of Ludwig Minkus in 1869.
 In class, dancers will learn to recognize, understand, and apply techniques from the Vaganova ballet method such as: 1st - 6th positions, marching and skipping, demi plie, grand plie, saute, bourree, grand jete, and tendu.
 Students will also develop their physical conditioning and learn teamwork.
 A demonstration of skills learned will be showcased for parents on the last class each quarter.

 Ballet students are expected to wear appropriate attire.
 Young ladies must wear a leotard with skirt (attached or detached), pink tights, and soft pink ballet shoes in canvas or leather.
 Young men must wear a slim-fitting white t-shirt, black shorts, white socks, and soft black ballet shoes in canvas or leather.